 24. The Hearing Officer finds that the Project is exempt from the California Environmental Quality Act pursuant to State CEQA Guidelines section 15301 (Class 1, Existing Facilities categorical exemption).
-The Project is a request to continue operations of an existing WCF without new modification beyond previously approved development.
+The Project is a request to continue operations of an existing WCF and construct an 80-foot monopole tower without new modification beyond previously approved development in CDP no. 4-97-074 and 4-98-219.
+The previously approved 120-ft monopole will be reduced to 80-feet.